Primal-dual splitting methods for phase-field surfactant model with moving contact lines: Introduction of the PFS-MCL Model

 where $M_{\psi}=\psi(1-\psi)/\mathrm{Pe}_{\psi}$ is a nonnegative, nonlinear, degenerate mobility leading to the Fickian diffusion of surfactants, and $M_{\phi}=1/\mathrm{Pe}_{\phi}$ is a constant mobility for phase separation, where $\mathrm{Pe}_{\phi}$ and $\mathrm{Pe}_{\psi}$ are the P\'eclet numbers representing the magnitude of mobilities.

 The boundary conditions are a combination of no-flux condition that guarantees the mass conservation of $\phi$ and $\psi$

 and contact angle conditions at the boundary

-where $\boldsymbol{\nu}$ is the unit outer normal vector.
-The natural boundary condition \eqref{eq:natural_bc} and the dynamic boundary condition \eqref{eq:dynamic_bc} are imposed to guarantee zero energy dissipation on the artificial boundaries $\partial \Omega \setminus\Gamma$ and positive energy dissipation on the solid substrate $\Gamma$ respectively.
+where $\boldsymbol{\nu}$ is the unit outer normal vector, and $\mathrm{Pe}_{s}$ controls the mobility at the boundary.
+The natural boundary condition \eqref{eq:natural_bc} and the dynamic boundary condition \eqref{eq:dynamic_bc} are imposed to guarantee zero energy dissipation on the non-substrate boundaries $\partial \Omega \setminus\Gamma$ and positive energy dissipation on the solid substrate $\Gamma$ respectively.

 The PFS-MCL model \eqref{eq:govern_eqn}-\eqref{eq:dynamic_bc} is actually a coupled system of $\mathcal{H}^{-1}$ gradient flow for $\phi$, the generalized Wasserstein ($\mathcal{W}^2_m$) gradient flow for $\psi$, and $\mathcal{L}^{2}$ gradient flow for the dynamic wetting boundary condition, which is equipped with the following energy dissipation law